CSCI-4611-Spring-2024/Assignments/Assignment-6/README.md

 ## Acknowledgments

-- Original assignment developed by Daniel Keefe and TAs, 2012, 2014.
+- Original C++ assignment by Daniel Keefe and TAs, 2018-2021.

-- Significant additions, including silhouette rendering, by Rahul Narain and TAs, 2016.

-- Ported to MinGfx and additional refinements by Daniel Keefe and TAs, 2018-2021.
-- GopherGfx implementation and significant additions, including normal mapping and stencil buffer silhouette rendering, by Evan Suma Rosenberg, 2022-2023.
+- GopherGfx implementation by Evan Suma Rosenberg, 2022-2023.

-- Significant revisions to assignment description by Daniel Keefe and TAs, 2023.
-- Additional revisions to assignment description by Evan Suma Rosenberg, 2024.
+- Additional refinements by Daniel Keefe in Fall 2023 and Evan Suma Rosenberg in Spring 2024.

-- The PBR textures and normal maps were obtained from [3dtextures.me](https://3dtextures.me/).

 ## License